deep-elegant/kavim/README.md

 ## License

-This project is licensed under the [GNU Affero General Public License v3.0](https://github.com/deep-elegant/kavim/blob/master/LICENSE.txt).
+This project is primarily licensed under the [GNU Affero General Public License v3.0 (AGPLv3)](./LICENSE).

+Portions of the software may be licensed differently:
+- Code under any directory named `ee` (e.g., `/ee`, `/src/ee/`, etc.) is licensed under the separate terms defined in the `EE_LICENSE` file.
+- Third-party components are distributed under their original licenses.

+For full details, see the [LICENSE](./LICENSE) file.